getsentry/relay/docs/index.md

 3. Lastly the relay will ask it should run authenticated with credentials or not.
 Currently we do not yet support authenticated mode against sentry.io.

-You now have a folder named `.semaphore` in your current working directory.
+You now have a folder named `.relay` in your current working directory.
 To launch the server, run:

-    semaphore run
+    relay run

 If you moved your config folder somewhere else, you can use the `-c` option:

-    semaphore run -c ./my/custom/semaphore_folder/
+    relay run -c ./my/custom/relay_folder/

 ## Setting up a Project